-Hezbollah's close ties to Iran and its support for Syrian President Bashar al-Assad in his war with rebels have been a major source of tension in neighbouring Lebanon for years.
+Hezbollah's close ties to Iran and its support for Syrian President Bashar al-Assad in his war with rebels trying to overthrow him have been a major source of tension in neighbouring Lebanon for years.

 The Lebanese government has adopted an official position of "disassociation" from the conflict, but this has come under strain in recent months with Hezbollah and its allies pushing for a normalisation of ties with Assad.

-Since taking office, Hariri had worked to garner international aid for Lebanon to cope with the strain of hosting some 1.5 million Syrian refugees, seeking billions of dollars to boost its sluggish economy.
+Since taking office, Hariri had worked to garner international aid for Lebanon to cope with the strain of hosting some 1.5 million refugees from neighbouring Syria, seeking billions of dollars to boost its sluggish economy.

 Finance Minister Ali Hassan Khalil told Reuters there was no danger to Lebanon's economy or its currency.